We help Non-Indigenous Canadians develop the skills, compassion, and abilities to recognize

 and change systems and practices so they can play an active and meaningful part in Decolonization.

 Level 2: Communications and Level 3: Accountability are now available for those who have gone through our Introduction to Decolonization workshop series.
-Send us an email to sign up; please note that we are booking into 2023.
+Send us an email to sign up; please note that we are booking into November and December 2023 and January 2024.

 We provide workshops and consulting services to help people remove barriers in their workplaces and systems, creating a more equitable world for all.